 are dismissed solely for having mental health problems.
 We routinely see students with a wide

-life.
+range of serious issues.
 It is only

 when the student’s behavior has become very disruptive to the college

-community, or the student is
+community, the student is

-unable to complete the academic requirements, or the student is recurrently at
+unable to complete the academic requirements or the student is recurrently at

 risk of harm to self or others